pj-pyran/monzo-tools/README.md

 6. Your token in `creds.json` will now have been refreshed and you may run scripts at will.
 Token expires after around 30 hours.

 # How it works
 To understand this package, start from `cron_orchestrate.py`.
-I have this run daily (09:00) in order to keep data fresh and well-formatted to run analysis on demand.
+This orchestrates the whole data refresh, transformation and enrichment.
+I have it run daily (09:00) in order to keep data fresh and well-formatted to run analysis on demand.

+In Tableau Public I am creating dashboards and tools to provide high-quality reports on the data retrieved by this package.
+This explains the purpose of `obfuscate_transactions.py`: for obvious reasons I don't want to upload my own financial data to Tableau Public.
+This file takes my private data and applies randomisation - I then use that data in the public-facing Tableau report.

+# Future iteration improvements
+In vague order of priority:

+- [ ] Migrating data to MySQL rather than CSVs
+- [ ] Better security for credentials (encryption)
+- [ ] Integrating other next-gen banking services (Starling, Revolut)